-North Slope Borough School District (NSBSD) certified teaching staff enrolled in Department of Education & Early

-Development (DEED) approved courses for initial/renewal certification and/or any course with IÑU or ANS designator are eligible for a tuition waiver (does not include fees and books).
-The application to receive the waiver can be found on the College website under "Forms" and must be completed and submitted to the Financial Aid office prior to the start of the class.
+North Slope Borough School District (NSBSD) certified teaching staff enrolled in Department of Education & Early Development (DEED) approved courses for initial/renewal certification and/or any course with IÑU or ANS designator are eligible for a tuition waiver (does not include fees and books).
+The application to receive the waiver can be found on the College website under "Forms" and must be completed and submitted to the Financial Aid office before the tuition waiver deadline.
 The College reserves the right to make changes, so for the most current information, please contact the Registrar's Office at 907-852-1763.